Subscribe to updates

 Childhood Immunisations

-A&E Attendances and Hospital Admissions Caused by Unintentional and Deliberate Injury
+Unintentional and Deliberate Injury

-Annual Report of the Safeguarding Adults Board
+Safeguarding Adults Board Annual Report

-The board received the Annual Report of the Safeguarding Adults Board (paper no. 25-429), presented by Fiona Martin, Independent Chair.
-Ms Martin highlighted the council's effective and robust multi-agency approach to safeguarding adults, with good collaborative working between health, social care, police, and community partners.
-She noted that the Care Quality Commission (CQC) assessment was positive about safeguarding practices in Wandsworth, and that the vast majority of people express their desired outcomes of being met and report feeling safer following intervention.
+Fiona Martin, Independent Chair of the Safeguarding Adults Board, presented the annual report for 2024-25.
+The report highlighted the council's effective multi-agency approach to safeguarding adults, with good collaborative working between health, social care, police, and community partners.
+The Care Quality Commission (CQC) assessment was positive, finding that the vast majority of people felt safer following intervention and that risk was reduced or removed in almost all cases.
+The report emphasised the importance of making safeguarding personal,

 Wandsworth Pharmaceutical Needs Assessment 2025